Posted in: Alcohol Abuse, Mental Health

 Where to Find Help for Alcohol Use Disorders and Mood Disorders

-If you or someone you care about struggles with a mood disorder and they abuses alcohol to self-medicate their problems, know that you are not alone.
+If you or someone you care about struggles with a mood disorder and they abuse alcohol to self-medicate their problems, know that you are not alone.
 Thousands of people each year suffer from both mood and alcohol use disorders, but there’s no reason for you to struggle anymore.

 Call us at 615-490-9376 to talk to our admissions coordinators about your questions and how to find a rehab center that will meet your specific needs.